Can I Use Different Types Of Milk For Frothing In A Super-automatic Espresso Machine?

 Protein is another crucial element in milk that contributes to the frothing process.
 Proteins in milk help create structure in the foam, leading to a more stable and long-lasting texture.
 Cow’s milk generally has a higher protein content compared to plant-based milk, which can affect the frothing results.
 Some brands offer protein-fortified plant-based milk for better frothing performance.

-See also What Kind Of Filters Are Used In The Water Reservoir Of A Super-automatic Espresso Machine?
+See also Can I Adjust The Pre-infusion Time And Pressure Of A Super-automatic Espresso Machine?

 Sugar content